Chloe-Tu2/Workplace-Safety-PPE-Detection-System/docs/README.md

 **Description:** The editable source file for the final class presentation.

-**Note:** This version includes original slide transitions, animations, and editable charts that are flattened in the PDF version.
+**Note:** This is a distinct version from the PDF.
+While the content matches, the layout rendering may differ depending on your local version of PowerPoint.
+This file includes the original slide transitions, animations, and editable charts that are flattened in the PDF version .
+It is intended for presenting or editing the slide deck.

 ---